Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 Parietex mesh victims take hernia mesh manufacturers to court for compensation.

 Between 2005 and 2008, there were over one thousand reports of issues arising from defective hernia meshes.
-More and more patients came forward to the FDA with issues and some began opening legal cases to find justice and get compensation for their suffering.
+More and more patients came forward to the FDA with problems, and some began opening legal cases to find justice and get compensation for their suffering.

-Millions of dollars have been paid out to victims who have won or settled their cases.
+Millions of dollars have been paid to victims who have won or settled their cases.
 Most of these lawsuits were filed against mesh manufacturers like Covidien for failing to warn patients (and doctors) about known complications and side effects of these mesh products.
 The mesh manufacturers are also being sued for selling defectively designed products.

 Injured by Hernia Mesh?